Embed Calculator

 Guidelines: Shorter risers with deeper treads are more comfortable for frequent use.

-Consider user age and mobility when designing stairs.
+Consider user age and mobility when designing stairs for residential or commercial use.

 πŸ“ Calculation Method